 It is possible to apply for the temporary residence permit at the nearest Estonian Embassy or after arrival to Estonia.

 Admission exams are taking place several times during the application period.
-Please see more information here.
+You will be contacted by the academic unit regarding the entrance exam.

 Generally you do not have to travel to Estonia in order to take the admission exam.
 Usually you are asked to send a motivation letter or a creative portrfolio (depends on the programme) and then there will be an admission interview held via Skype (web camera is required).
 Applicants from neighbouring countries may be asked to come to Estonia for the exams.

 If You are eligible to apply for a degree programme in your home country, then generally you can apply in Estonia.
-The final assessment of your educational documents will be made by the Estonian ENIC/NARIC Centre after you have sent your documents by post.
+The final assessment of your educational documents will be made by the university’s admission specialists.
+The university has the right to make inquiries, use different databases and institutions as well as submit documents certifying education to the Estonian ENIC/NARIC for the purpose of assessing the qualification.
+The evaluation process may take up to a month.

 The BA and MA programmes in English have a tuition fee.
 PhD programmes do not have a tuition fee.
 The fees are marked here.